Karagöz and Hacivat: History

 When the plays were first performed is unclear.
 Some believe that it originates from the island of Java where shadow puppet shows (wayang kulit) were played already as early as in the 11th century and arrived in the Ottoman Empire via traders.
 The first Karagöz–Hacivat play was performed for Sultan Selim I (reigned 1512–1520) in Egypt after his conquest of the country in 1517, but 17th century writer Evliya Çelebi stated that it had been performed in the Ottoman palace as early as the reign of Bayezid I (reigned 1389–1402).
 In the 16th century, Ottoman Grand Mufti Muhammad Ebussuud el-İmadi issued a celebrated opinion allowing the performance of Karagöz plays.

 According to one Turkish legend, the first performance of karagöz occurred when a lowly commoner visited the sultan.
 Rather than simply making a complaint, as most commoners did, he put on a short puppet show to tell a tale about the sultan's corrupt officials.
 The myth states that the sultan was delighted by the performance so much that he appointed the puppeteer as his Grand Vizier and punished the corrupt officials that had inspired the puppeteer's tale.
-Another story is that the two main characters, Karagöz and Hacivat were actual people.
+Another story is that the two main characters, Karagöz and Hacivat, were actual people.
 These two legendarily clownish individuals were construction workers on a mosque in Bursa sometime in the mid-14th century.
-Their silly antics distracted the other workers, slowing down the construction, and the ruler at the time ordered their execution.
+Their slander of others distracted the other workers, slowing down the construction, so the ruler at the time ordered their execution.
 They were so sorely missed that they were immortalized as the silly puppets that entertained the Ottoman Empire for centuries.

 The theatres had an enormous following and would take place in coffee houses and in rich private houses and even performed before the sultan.
 Every quarter of the city had its own Karagöz.
 The month of Ramadan saw many performances of Karagöz plays.
 After a day of fasting, crowds would wander the streets and celebrate, eating, drinking, dancing, watching street performers, and going into the coffeehouses to see Karagöz plays that drew large crowds.
 Up until Tanzimat, a series of Westernizing reforms in the 19th century, the plays had frequently had an unlimited amount of satirical and obscene license, making many sexual references and political satire.
 Eventually, however, the puppets began to face repression from Ottoman authorities, up until the founding of the Turkish Republic, when Karagöz had become almost entirely unrecognizable from its original form.

 Before the twentieth century, many Karagöz performers were Jews, who had an active presence in popular Ottoman art forms ranging from music to theater.